zjy2677/MLOP/docs/team_task.md

    - Connect Streamlit form to backend and show analysis output.

 4. **Milestone 4 — End-to-end validation and demo (To do)**
-   - Test full pipeline and finalize demonstration example.
+   - Final integration tests, demo walkthrough, and final docs cleanup.